Did you come here from a link on another website? See page bottom for latest version of this page.

 Powder non-etiquette.
 To really impress your skiing friends with your generosity, let them go first into untracked powder.
 To further impress your skiing friends, don't expect them to do the same for you!
 A powder skier's creed is that "All is fair in love, war, and powder".
 But at least say, "Thanks!" when you steal fresh tracks.

 A final word: Eventually, after selecting the tactic to apply, you must "Point the skis down the hill; let them buck; the mountain will teach you!"
+Especially true in powder.

 Contents of "TACTICS FOR TERRAINS and SNOW